MQ37/markdown-table-editor/README.md

 A simple and powerful tool for creating and editing Markdown tables with drag-and-drop functionality.

+> **Note:**
+>
+ > This tool was entirely vibe coded for a personal use case as an alternative to using Vim macros for reordering markdown tables.

 ## ✨ What You Can Do

 - **Create tables from scratch** or paste existing Markdown tables